JochenFM/art_prints_ms4/README.md

 Hero image:

 * Hero image is from [Unsplash](https://unsplash.com/photos/6NSVToSYwV0) and is free to use under the Unsplash license.
-Created by under the title "Fumée, Robe du soir de Beer", it first appeared in 1921 in Gazette du bon ton : art, modes & frivolités and was digitalized for a 2009 exhibition by the McGill University Library's [Digital Exhibitions & Collections](https://www.mcgill.ca/library/find/digitization) entitled ["Art Deco and the Decorative Arts in the 1920s and 1930s"](https://digital.library.mcgill.ca/artdeco/).
+Created under the title "Fumée, Robe du soir de Beer", it first appeared in 1921 in Gazette du bon ton : art, modes & frivolités and was digitalized for a 2009 exhibition by the McGill University Library's [Digital Exhibitions & Collections](https://www.mcgill.ca/library/find/digitization) entitled ["Art Deco and the Decorative Arts in the 1920s and 1930s"](https://digital.library.mcgill.ca/artdeco/).

 * All Mono cards are from this [Pinterest account]([Pinterest](https://www.pinterest.ch/michaelv0271/mono-karten-swiss-trade-cards/) and from [Monokartenmatthys](https://www.monokartenmatthys.com/).